Lecture 4: Non-linear Programing, Constrained Maximization¶

 150 | 150 |

 Let's look at some plots to see the implications of this.
-Note that I'll use python for the examples today, this is because it makes plotting easy, and I want you to think of these as list of steps.
+Note that I'll use python for the examples today, this is because it makes 3-d plotting easy, and I want you to think of these as list of steps.

 # quick set up for our plot